 Q: How will I know when the bag is full, and will it blow up if I forget to turn off the oxygen concentrator?

 A: We include a special valve that releases O2 once the bag is full.
 The bag is full when the shape no longer changes.
 A distinct "V" appears at the top of the bag, and you will quickly get to know the shape when it's full.
 If you turn off the oxygen concentrator, all the O2 that is currently in the bag will remain until you breathe it from the mask.

 Q: How do I clean the bag and hoses?

-A: Both systems include a medical grade mask.
-The medical grade masks also hold up well to autoclaving and sterilization procedures.
+A: Both systems include a medical-grade mask.
+The medical-grade masks also hold up well to autoclaving and sterilization procedures.
 You only need additional masks if the person needs a different size.
-For clinics, we suggest you have one of each of the medical grade to keep on site for those who don't bring their masks.
+For clinics, we suggest you have one of each of the medical-grade to keep on-site for those who don't bring their masks.
 We highly suggest you buy the non-medical grade masks and sell them to your clients.
-They are responsible for cleaning their own masks and brining them.
+They are responsible for cleaning their own masks and bringing them.

 A: No. Our hoses from the concentrator are silicone.
-The air is filtered in 3 stages and stage 3 is HEPA.
-Only Maxx O2 offers HEPA air filtration which remove 99.9% of dust particles and impurities from the air including pollen, mold, spores, pet dander and/or dust mites.
-Our bag is a medical grade TPU interior lining that is inert and no off gassing.
+The air is filtered in 3 stages, and stage 3 is HEPA.
+Only Maxx O2 offers HEPA air filtration, which removes 99.9% of dust particles and impurities from the air, including pollen, mold, spores, pet dander, and/or dust mites.
+Our bag is a medical-grade TPU interior lining that is inert and no off-gassing.

 Q: What studies are available on the benefits of exercising with oxygen?

-Q: Can I add more than one oxygen concentrator to Maxx O2 Basic Therapy?
+Q: Can I add more than one oxygen concentrator to Maxx O2 Therapy System?